 The crossed menagerie is intended as a set of notes outlining an approach to non-Abelian cohomology, stacks, etc., and Grothendieck’s conjectured extension of Galois-Poincaré theory.
 The title refers to the array of strange beasties that occur as generalisations of crossed modules.
 (The present version is over 921 pages long, but the above links to a much shorter 11 chapter 444 page version.)

-A cut down version has been prepared for the LI2012 week on Algebra and computation (27 February – 2 March, 2012).
+Another was for the LI2012 week on Algebra and computation (27 February – 2 March, 2012).
 A copy can be obtained by contacting me by e-mail or here.

 This is a slightly edited version of an (unsuccessful) research proposal that I submitted in 2002.
 An earlier version had been refused funding a few years earlier.
 I would be interested in reviewing this project in the light of the recent results on the cobordism conjecture and the start of a classification of TQFTs.

 In the report at the time of the refusal, I was told in no uncertain terms that the ideas in the proposal were rubbish, and that I was putting them forward just because I thought they could be done!
 Heigh-ho!
 That was the view of one referee.
 He was very wrong, but probably pushed another nail into the coffin of the mathematics department at Bangor.
 Like democracy, Peer review is the worst of all possible systems, except for all the others!

 PS.
 I did completely know what I was proposing, and reactions of other referees were very positive.
 Shortly afterwards, Turaev put forward his Homotopy Quantum Field theories which were, to some extent, in a similar vein at about the same time as the earlier proposal.
 Note that many parts of the proposal have still not been done.